hudson-and-thames/mlfinlab/docs/source/implementations/codependence.rst

 This module consists two functions that generate the following:

-1. **Dependence Matrix** to compute dependence of a given matrix using various codependence method like Mutual Information, Variation of Information, Distance Correlation, Spearman's Rho, GPR distance, and GNPR distance.
+1. **Dependence Matrix** to compute dependence of a given matrix using various codependence methods like Mutual Information, Variation of Information, Distance Correlation, Spearman's Rho, GPR distance, and GNPR distance.
 2. **Distance Matrix** can used to compute distance of a given matrix using various metrics like angular, squared angular and absolute angular.